Understanding Cochlear Implants

 Are children good candidates?

-The FDA has lowered the age limit to 12 months of age, and most children who are identified with significant hearing loss in infancy are implanted as soon as it is feasible.
-Getting a cochlear implant in early childhood exposes youngsters to sound during the critical period in which they learn speech and language skills.
+The FDA has lowered the age limit to 12 months, and most children who are identified with significant hearing loss as a baby are implanted as soon as possible.
+Getting a cochlear implant in early childhood exposes children to sound during the critical period in which they learn speech and language skills.

 The devices work best for children who have the following characteristics: